alexpls/rx-book/content/guidelines/introduction/README.md

 We can leave out the other features and buttons because they are minor.
 And, instead of Twitter, which recently closed its API to the unauthorized public, let's build that UI for following people on Github.
 There's a [Github API for getting users](https://developer.github.com/v3/users/#get-all-users).

-The complete code for this is ready at http://jsfiddle.net/staltz/8jFJH/48/ in case you want to take a peak already.
+The complete code for this is ready at http://jsfiddle.net/staltz/8jFJH/48/ in case you want to take a peek already.

 ## Request and response